tmlye/personal-infrastructure/terraform-modules/aws-scp-whitelist/README.md

 This module uses an [allow list](https://docs.aws.amazon.com/organizations/latest/userguide/SCP_strategies.html#orgs_policies_allowlist) to control access to services.
-It is intended to be applied to each account, because each account needs to have at least one SCP directly attached to it.
+It is intended to be applied to each account, org unit and the org.
+Each account, org unit and the org need to have at least one SCP directly attached to it.
-This acts as a replacement for the FullAWSAccess policy which is attached to accounts by default.
+This acts as a replacement for the FullAWSAccess policy which is attached by default.